apache/mxnet/docs/static_site/src/pages/api/developer_guide/examine_forward_results_with_hooks.md

 # <NDArray 3x10 @cpu(0)>
 ```

-We can `detach` a hook from a block
+We can `detach` a hook from a block:

 ```